nicolay-r/sentiment-erc-research/README.md

 (extract from news) **neutral attudes** to distinguish really sentiment attitudes from neutral in further.

-We compose a list of neutral relations per each news of train an test collection by running:
+At first, we compose a list of neutral relations per each news of train an test collection by running:
 ```
 ./neutrals.py